-- (4) That a copy of the notice, with the address of the person who reported the property as lost or stolen deleted, will be mailed to the pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker or secondhand dealer who is in possession of the property. - (d) When property that is in the possession of a pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker or secondhand dealer is subject to a hold as provided in subdivision (a), and the property is no longer required for the purpose of a criminal investigation, the law enforcement agency that placed the hold on the property shall release the hold on the property.
-When the law enforcement agency has knowledge that the property has been reported lost or stolen, the law enforcement agency shall then make notification to the person who reported the property as lost or stolen pursuant to subdivision (c). - (e) If a pledgor seeks to redeem property that is subject to a hold, the pawnbroker shall advise the pledgor of the name of the peace officer who placed the hold on the property and the name of the law enforcement agency of which the officer is a member.
-If the property is not required to be held pursuant to a criminal prosecution the hold shall be released. - (f) Whenever information regarding allegedly lost or stolen property is entered into the Department of Justice automated property system or automated firearms system, and the property is thereafter identified and found to be in the possession of a pawnbroker, secondhand dealer, or coin dealer, and the property is thereafter placed on a hold pursuant to this section and the licensed pawnbroker or secondhand dealer, the property shall be placed on a hold pursuant to this section and Section 11108.5 of the Penal Code. - (g) If the hold, including any additional hold, is allowed to lapse, or 60 days elapse following the delivery of the notice required to be given by subdivision (c) of this section to the person who 1 2 reported the property to be lost or stolen without a claim being 3 made by that person, whichever is later, the pawnbroker, 4 secondhand dealer, or coin dealer licensed pawnbroker or 5 secondhand dealer may mail under a Certificate of Mailing issued 6 by the United States Post Office, addressed to the law enforcement 7 agency that placed the property on hold, a written request to delete 8 the property listing from the Department of Justice automated property system or automated firearms system, as is applicable.
-10 Within 30 days after the request has been mailed, the law 11 enforcement agency shall either cause the property listing to be 12 deleted as requested or place a hold on the property.
-If no law 13 enforcement agency takes any further action with respect to the 14 property within 45 days after the mailing of the request, the 15 pawnbroker, secondhand dealer, or coin dealer licensed pawnbroker 16 or secondhand dealer may presume that the property listing has 17 been deleted as requested and may thereafter deal with the property 18 accordingly, and shall not be subject to liability arising from the 19 failure of the removal of the property listing from the Department 20 of Justice automated property system or automated firearms system.
+(d) When property that is in the possession of a licensed pawnbroker or secondhand dealer is subject to a hold as provided in subdivision (a), and the property is no longer required for the purpose of a criminal investigation, the law enforcement agency that placed the hold on the property shall release the hold on the property.
+When the law enforcement agency has knowledge that the property has been reported lost or stolen, the law enforcement agency shall then make notification to the person who reported the property as lost or stolen pursuant to subdivision (c) and return the property to the licensed pawnbroker or secondhand dealer from which it was taken if the agency took physical possession of the property.

+- (e) If a pledgor seeks to redeem property that is subject to a hold, the licensed pawnbroker shall advise the pledgor of the name of the peace officer who placed the hold on the property and the name of the law enforcement agency of which the officer is a member.
+If the property is not required to be held pursuant to a criminal prosecution the hold shall be released. - (f) Whenever information regarding allegedly-lost or stolen lost, stolen, or embezzled property is entered into the Department of Justice automated property system or automated firearms system, and the property is thereafter identified and found to be in the possession of a licensed pawnbroker or secondhand dealer, the property shall be placed on a hold pursuant to this section and Section 11108.5 of the Penal Code. - (g) If the hold, including any additional hold, is allowed to lapse, or 60 days elapse following the delivery of the notice required to be given by subdivision (c)-of this section to the person who reported the property to be lost or stolen lost, stolen, or embezzled without a claim being made by that person, whichever is later, the licensed pawnbroker or secondhand dealer may mail under a Certificate of-Mailing mailing issued by the United States Post Office, addressed to the law enforcement agency that placed the property on hold, a written request to delete the property listing from the Department of Justice automated property system or automated firearms system, as is applicable.
+Within 30 days after the request has been mailed, the law enforcement agency shall either cause the property listing to be deleted as requested or place a hold on the property.
+If no law enforcement agency takes any further action with respect to the property within 45 days after the mailing of the request, the licensed pawnbroker or secondhand dealer may presume that the property listing has been deleted as requested and may thereafter deal with the property accordingly, and shall not be subject to liability arising from the failure of the removal of the property listing from the Department of Justice automated property system or automated firearms system.